Welcome to today's edition of the Rush 24-7 podcast.

 Hey, thanks for having me on.

-Um I just had a quick kind of rhetorical question point.
+I just had a quick kind of rhetorical question point.

-If Obama in saying uh he's cutting spending uh in the tax code, if that's cutting the tax breaks and loopholes and the deductions, doesn't that kind of assume that all the income is the government to begin with?
+If Obama in saying he's cutting spending in the tax code, if that's cutting the tax breaks and loopholes and the deductions, doesn't that kind of assume that all the income is the government to begin with?

 Yep, I'm glad you reminded me of that.

-That you're exactly right, and what it illustrates is the view in Washington that all money is theirs, that it all starts with them, and that they decide who ends up with what.
+And what it illustrates is the view in Washington that all money is theirs, that it all starts with them, and that they decide who ends up with what.

 They are in charge of determining the outcomes in life.